 That's where we come in.

 At Social House Wellness Center, our counselors use a one-on-one, psychotherapy approach focused on helping you unpack whatever it is you’ve been holding on to.
-Adam, Monique, and Courtney will encourage you to look toward the future instead of dwelling in the past.
+Adam, Monique, and Amna will encourage you to look toward the future instead of dwelling in the past.

 No matter who you are, or what you’re carrying, at Social House we believe that Therapy Is For Everybody.
 It’s your stuff, and your life; when you’re ready, we’d love to help you unpack.